 So far Rvs167 remains the protein that has a major influence on scission rates and inward moment of Sla1.
 Recruitment of the Rvs complex to endocytic sites was thus investigated further.
 Interaction between Rvs and membrane curvature in vivo has been indicated by work on other BAR domain proteins (ref BAR), but has not so far been tested.
 In order to do so, we deleted the SH3 domain of Rvs167 leaving the N-terminal BAR and GPA regions (henceforth BAR-GPA, Fig3a) and observed the localization of the BAR region without SH3 influence.
 The GPA region is a disordered domain that has no previously reported function (ref) and was retained to ensure proper folding and function of the BAR domain.
 Endogenously tagged Rvs167-eGFP and BAR-GPA-eGFP colocalization with Abp1-mCherry in WT and \textit{sla2$\Delta$} cells were compared (Fig3b).
 Sla2 acts as the molecular linker between forces exerted by the actin network and the plasma membrane (ref.
 Skruzny). \textit{sla2$\Delta$} cells therefore contain a polymerizing actin network at endocytic patches, but the membrane has no curvature, and endocytosis fails.
-In these cells, the full-length Rvs167 protein co-localizes with Abp1-mCherry, indicating that it is recruited to endocytic sites (Fig3b, “\textit{sla2$\Delta$}”).
+In these cells, the full-length Rvs167 protein co-localizes with Abp1-mCherry, indicating that it is recruited to endocytic sites independently of membrane curvature (Fig3b, “\textit{sla2$\Delta$}”).
 BAR-GPA localization is removed, except for rare transient patches that do not co-localize with Abp1-mCherry.